-Despite the ban on the export of charcoal in the Puntland region of Somalia which I helped push through in 2002, charcoal production and export has devastated mangroves along coastal towns in the region.
-The consequences of this destruction are enormous, and range from harming human livelihoods and food security to intensifying the destruction of the coastal environment and fisheries.
+Despite the ban on the export of charcoal in the Puntland region of Somalia which I helped push through in 2002, charcoal production and export have devastated mangroves along with coastal towns in the region.
+The consequences of this destruction are enormous and range from harming human livelihoods and food security to intensifying the destruction of the coastal environment and fisheries.
 Charcoal production and trafficking are also the main drivers of conflict between communities in Somalia, and since it provides cash to insurgents, it has also become a security threat and a major impediment to peace processes at the village, national, and regional level.

 The fruits of much determination

 When I founded Adeso 25 years ago, I knew that the only way to tackle my country’s problems was to get people to understand the connection between environmental and socio-economic issues.
 This was not an easy journey, but I believe my determination has paid off.

 Last year, Adeso partnered with the Goldman Environmental Foundation to restore mangrove trees and plant date palm saplings and other indigenous trees in Durduri, a small town off the coast of northern Somalia that I have been working hard to revive.
 Not only does this work help stabilize the coastal ecosystem, but it also serves to improve food security and the prospects for peace, and builds on one of Adeso’s largest projects funded by the European Commission.

 Thanks to the Foundation’s support, Adeso was able to establish two nurseries that now supply Durduri’s need for mangrove and date palm seedlings.
 And in keeping with the organization’s ethos, those nurseries were established by, and for, local communities.